3,4-Dichloroaniline

 3,4-Dichloroaniline is an organic compound with the formula C_{6}H_{3}Cl_{2}(NH_{2}).
 It is one of several isomers of dichloroaniline.
 It is a white solid although commercial samples often appear gray.

+Applications

-It is a precursor to dyes, agricultural chemicals, and drugs including the antimalarial chlorproguanil and the herbicides propanil, linuron, DCMU, and diuron.
+It is a precursor to dyes, agricultural chemicals, and drugs including the antimalarial chlorproguanil.

+Herbicides include: propanil, linuron, DCMU, diuron, Anisuron, Neburon, Phenobenzuron.

+On reaction with sodium ethoxide, it goes on to be used in the synthesis of diethofencarb.

+Other notable uses include in the synthesis Eclanamine, Cericlamine & Nolinium.

 Preparation

 It is produced by hydrogenation of 3,4-dichloronitrobenzene.

 Safety and environmental aspects

 Being a precursor to some herbicides, the toxicity and fate of dichloroaniline is of interest.
 One pathway for the biodegradation of dichloroaniline is oxidation to the catechol derivatives.